rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 The tile checking will be interrupted when 6 additional targets (critters) are received.

 ```
-int     arg0 - event type: 1 - when checking objects within the explosion radius without causing damage (e.g. the player drops an active explosive), 0 - otherwise
+int     arg0 - Event type: 1 - when checking objects within the explosion radius without causing damage (e.g. the player drops an active explosive), 0 - otherwise
-Critter arg1 - the attacker
+Critter arg1 - The attacker
-int     arg2 - the tile on which the explosion occurs
+int     arg2 - The tile on which the explosion occurs
-int     arg3 - checked tile within the explosion radius
+int     arg3 - Checked tile within the explosion radius
-Obj     arg4 - first found object on the checked tile as an additional target
+Obj     arg4 - First found object on the checked tile as an additional target
-Critter arg5 - the target critter, may be 0 or equal to the attacker
+Critter arg5 - The target critter, may be 0 or equal to the attacker
 int     arg6 - 1 when using throwing weapons (e.g. grenades), 0 otherwise

-int     ret0 - overrides the found object on the checked tile, pass 0 to skip the object
+int     ret0 - Overrides the found object on the checked tile, pass 0 to skip the object
 ```

 -------------------------------------------